 90% attendance = ½ a school year missed every 5 years

-For every 17 missed days a year = 1 GCSE-grade drop in achievement; this could be the difference between a C and a D grade in Maths or English!
+For every 17 missed days a year = one GCSE-grade drop in achievement; this could be the difference between a C and a D grade in Maths or English!

-- If your child is going to be absent inform the School before 8am on 01234 334528 or firstname.lastname@example.org to advise us of why they are absent and when you expect them to return.
-If off for 3 or more days a Doctor’s note is required.
+If your child is going to be absent you must inform the School before 8:00 am on 01234 334528 or at firstname.lastname@example.org to advise us of why they are absent and when you expect them to return.
+If they are off school for three or more days a doctor’s note is required.

-- Ensure that holidays are taken in School holidays only, never in term time; a Fixed Penalty Notice may be issued to parents if students take holiday in term
+Ensure that holidays are taken in school holidays only, never in term time; a Fixed Penalty Notice may be issued to parents/carers if students take holiday during term.

-- Be supportive to your child in the run up to tests and be aware of coursework deadlines.
+Be supportive of your child in the run up to tests and be aware of coursework deadlines.

 Attendance is key to success.

-Please be aware that as from September 2015 if your child’s attendance becomes 90% and below they will be known as a persistent absentee.
+Please be aware that if your child’s attendance is 90% and below, they will be known as a ‘persistent absentee’.
 This could result in the Educational Welfare Office becoming involved.
-If you wish to discuss further please do not hesitate to contact the attendance office.
+If you wish to discuss further please do not hesitate to contact the Attendance Office.